sketchplugins/plugin-directory/README.md

 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.
 - [jerryipsum](https://github.com/vinceangeloni/jerryipsum), by Vince Angeloni: A Seinfeld data plugin for Sketch.
-- [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽